0xiod/audiopipe/README.md

 ![3](/assets/3.jpg?raw=true)

-Replace these two in config.yaml, and you're ready to go!
+Replace these two in CONFIG variable, and you're good to go!

 Simple as that!